TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-service-admins-co-admins.md

 ## **Recommended Steps**

-- If you are having issues with service admin or co-admins, see the recommended documents.
+- If you are having issues with Service administrator or Co-administrators, see the recommended documentation.

 ## **Recommended Documents**